Are you your worst enemy in the recovery process? Do you self-sabotage your sobriety and not even realize it?

 Post Treatment Self Sabotage

-After coming out of the rehab, a person should rebuild their life from the ground up.
-They have to cut the ties with those who are into substance abuse, avoid places they associate with abuse and ensure that they don’t get in situations which jeopardize their sobriety.
+After coming out of rehab, a person should rebuild their life from the ground up.
+They have to cut the ties with those who are into substance abuse, avoid places they associate with abuse and ensure that they don’t get in situations that jeopardize their sobriety.

 But many sabotage their recovery and continue to have contact with substance abusers and put themselves in questionable areas, placing their sobriety at risk.